WISERD

-WISERD seeks to achieve these aims through two programmes: a research programme and a research infrastructure programme.

 WISERD's research programme consists of activities from basic science to applied research projects, within the following key themes: Civil Society; Education; Health, Wellbeing and Social Care; Economic and Social Inequalities; Localities; and Data and Methods.

 WISERD Civil Society

 WISERD Civil Society is a research centre, launched in October 2014 and funded by the Economic and Social Research Council.
 It is undertaking a five-year programme of research addressing Civil Society in Wales, the UK and internationally.